★★★★★ 5.0 (60 Reviews)

 In the East Valley, a standard tub-to-shower conversion runs $5,000–$12,000 for a quality result with porcelain tile and frameless glass.
 Luxury conversions with natural stone and premium fixtures run $15,000–$35,000+.
 We always provide a flat-rate written proposal so you know the exact cost before committing.

-Yes — curbless conversions are one of TJC’s most requested project configurations.
+Yes — curbless conversions are one of TJC’s most requested configurations.
 We build a properly sloped shower floor with a linear drain that channels water away without a curb at the entry.
 This requires precise slope work during the pan build — exactly why it should be done by an experienced crew, not a handyman.

 Ready to Remove That Tub